ctomkow/swITch/README.md

 ### KNOWN BUGS

-* There is a known bug with expecting on '#'.
+* ~~There is a known bug with expecting on '#'.
 If you have a hashtag anywhere in the config (e.g. port label, or HP 'show runn') then expect hits the delimiter and stops.
 Consequently you don't get the full output.
-I have branch open and I am working on fixing it.
+I have branch open and I am working on fixing it.~~ Fixed for Cisco devices.
+Once I get filtering of VT100 codes for HP's, then the fix can be easily applied to them as well.
 * HP Procurves send VT100 control codes over the session.
 I need to filter this out.
 Otherwise pushing changes to HP's do work, but the output is all messed up.